ANEEQIMRAN-AI/AI_RESEARCH_TOOLS/README.md

 * Integrate plagiarism percentage checker
 * Export to Google Docs

----

 ## 📄 License

 MIT License.
 See `LICENSE` file for details.

----

-Always ready to help writers, students, and researchers rephrase content smartly and ethically.

 ---